Removing Politics from Climate Change

 Source

 Apocalyptic projections for the impacts of global warming on man may be due to climate researchers ignoring the accuracy of the models used to make such predictions.
-Results from models proven to be wildly off were used as part of the data set to estimate the magnitude of global warming impacts on society.
+Results from models proven to be wildly off may be used as part of the data set to estimate the magnitude of global warming impacts on society.

 Source